 The town of Avalon is home to the tiny Catalina Courthouse.
 The one-room "justice complex" is part of the Los Angeles County Superior Court system.
 It hears infractions, misdemeanors, and occasional restraining orders.
 Felonies and more complex matters arising on the island are heard in Long Beach.
 The Los Angeles Sheriff's Department, Harbor Patrol and wardens from the California Department of Fish & Wildlife (formerly "Fish & Game") share responsibility for law enforcement on Catalina Island and in the surrounding waters.

 Appearing in court on Catalina Island is a major inconvenience for most people.
 Aside from the usual headaches associated with going to court, the Catalina courthouse offers visitors a unique set of complications.
 Transportation to Avalon and accommodations on the island can be expensive.
 Keep in mind that most misdemeanor cases are not simply resolved at the first court appearance.
 If you want to fight your case or negotiate a reasonable plea deal, you should be prepared to make several trips.
 To make matters even less convenient, the courthouse is only open on alternating Fridays, weather permitting.
-Ferries and helicopters to and from the island often stop running during rain storms.
+Ferries and helicopters to and from the island often stop running during rain, fog or high winds.

 Luckily, California law allows private attorneys to appear in court on your behalf in most misdemeanor cases.
 If you have a lawyer, he or she can attend your court dates so that you don't have to make the trip.